Inclement Weather - School Closures Explained

 During the winter months Swansea and the surrounding area can be affected by inclement weather.
 This can result in the temporary closure of some of our schools.

 We are aware that some people experience problems gaining access to this site during such times.
-This is due to an unprecedented amount of visitors to the Council website, during periods of heavy snow.
-May we ask that you please bear with us, should this problem occur, and remind you that the Local Radio Stations are contacted directly by schools with details of any closures that may occur.
+This is due to an unprecedented amount of visitors to the Council website, during periods of very bad weather.
+Please bear with us should this problem occur, as the local radio stations are contacted directly by schools with details of any closures that may occur.

 You can also check your school's website, if they have one - your school's website address can be found by following this link: Find School Contact Details